(Part of the Flower Friends Pack)

 –

-How to earn as a Troop?
+Meeting plans to earn as a troop?

 - Archived Copy of PDF Meeting Plan from GSRV (River Valley) – Original Link